tlaverdure/laravel-echo-server/README.md

 ```

 ## Cross Domain Access To API
 Cross domain access can be specified in laravel-echo-server.json file by changing `allowCors` in `apiOriginAllow` to `true`.
-You can then set the CORS origin domain you want to allow, the http allow methods as a comma separated string (only GET works since it's read only data, at least as of right now) and the allow headers to allow to the API to receive.
+You can then set the CORS origin domain you want to allow, the http allow methods as a comma separated string (only GET and POST works as of right now) and the allow headers to allow to the API to receive.

 Example below: